jtkhair/Certifai_MLFullstack_Capstone/CITATIONS.md

 To reference software in publications, please cite both of the following:

-Jauhari Khairuddin: "Estimation of Ship Powering in Preliminary Ship Design Using Graph Theory and Machine Learning Method".
-In the International Conference on Design and Concurrent Engineering 2021 & Manufacturing System Conference 2021 , Sep 2021, Japan
+Adi Maimun, Hiekata Kazuo, Jauhari Khairuddin, Siow Chee Loon and Arifah Ali, : "Estimation of Ship Powering in Preliminary Ship Design Using Graph Theory and Machine Learning Method".
+In the International Conference on Design and Concurrent Engineering 2021 & Manufacturing System Conference 2021, Sep 2021, Japan

 @article{maimun2021estimation,